 Badger Kids Sunscreen Cream, Tangerine & Vanilla, SPF 30

 I love this stuff.
 It works well to keep kids from getting sunburns and it smells awesome.
 It does leave a little bit of residue, but it isn’t too bad.
 This is one I’ve used and my preference.
 Other buyers have said it is too greasy and has to be applied to thickly to be their preference.
 It’s the nature of the zinc sunscreens to be pretty thick.
-I think it works well.
+It’s my personal preference

 Kiss My Face Organics Kids Mineral Sunscreen, SPF 30